daxpedda/sentry-contrib-native/README.md

 ## Deployment

 When deploying a binary for MacOS or Windows, it has to be shipped together with the `crashpad_handler(.exe)` executable.
-A way to programmatically export it using `build.rs` is provided through the `DEP_SENTRY_NATIVE_HANDLER`.
+A way to programmatically export it using `build.rs` is provided through the `DEP_SENTRY_NATIVE_CRASHPAD_HANDLER`.

 See the [Usage section](#usage) for an example.